Ixitxachitl/MiniBotLauncher/README.md

 7. Click each script's ⚙️ to configure its behavior
 8. Use the 📄 button in the top-right to open the Ignore List

 > AskAI requires GPT4All running locally.
+Now includes server/port configuration and automatic model listing.
+> Responses with trailing tags like `tutor:` or `response:` are automatically cleaned unless clearly part of the content.
 > ButtsBot replaces syllables at random — one syllable is always replaced if none were hit by chance.
 > MarkovChain will respond every 35 messages and can be reset via its settings.